teoo-io/containerized-jsnes-web/README.md

 }
 ```

 Then, add the ROM file as `public/roms/myrom/myrom.nes`.
-The ROM should now be available to play at http://localhost:3000/run/myrom